osoisi/osoisi.github.io/aLevels2023dataproject.md

 # A-Levels Research Project for the United Kingdom.
 This data project provides information on A-level enrolment percentages per region and subject in schools in England for the year 2022-2023.

-I started this project to support my son's choice of where to study for his A-levels.
+I started this project to support a relative's choice of where to study for his A-levels.
 We had two options: use data to support our decision or ask friends.
 It turned out to be more complicated than initially thought but highly rewarding.

 Since he is a science student, I wanted to see which schools had the highest percentage of key stage 4 (KS4) students progressing to science-focused studies in A-Levels (KS5).
 Those schools provided more encouragement in the sciences and maths, hence the numbers.
 I also wanted to see which schools produce students ending up in Russel group schools or Oxbridge (Oxford or Cambridge).
 Could we marry this data to see schools that, on average, deliver on these and more?